Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Properties of GLMs

 First, in the next Lemma~\ref{lgb}, we control the size of the gradient of the log-likelihood without prior.
 Together with suitable assumptions on the prior, this yields with high probability a bound on the size of the gradient of the log-likelihood including prior.
 This bound on the gradient combined with local curvature (in a region) from Section~\ref{cursec} yields below our main Theorem~\ref{tte} of the section.

-Our proof of Lemma~\ref{lgb} shares similarities with that of Lemma~5.2 in~\cite{MR4804813} in that both proofs use Chernoff-type bounds, but the proof below differs in a delicate way to accommodate linear and Poisson regression.
+Our proof of Lemma~\ref{lgb} shares similarities with that of Lemma~5.2 in~\cite{MR4804813} in that both proofs use Chernoff-type bounds, but the proof of Lemma~\ref{lgb} differs in a delicate way to accommodate linear and Poisson regression.